 - Since 2019/10: CRC Project "Affective Societies: Journalism and the Order of Emotions", Freie Universität Berlin

 - Affect and Emotion

 - Far-right Publics on Social Media

 - Crisis Communication

-Makhashvili, A. and Lünenborg, M. (2021).
+Makhashvili, A., & Lünenborg, M. (2021).
 Affective Publics on Twitter: Contesting Journalism’s Authority.
 ICA 2021: Engaging the Essential Work of Care: Communication, Connectedness, and Social Justice.
-27-31 May 2021, online.
+27–31 May, online.

-Makhashvili, A. and Lünenborg, M. (2021). #Chemnitz and its Polarized Affective Publics.
-DACH21: #Kommunikation #(R)Evolution.
-Zum Wandel der Kommunikation in der digitalen Gesellschaft.
-7-9 April 2021, online.
+Makhashvili, A., & Lünenborg, M. (2021). #Chemnitz and its Polarized Affective Publics.
+DACH21: #Kommunikation #(R)Evolution: Zum Wandel der Kommunikation in der digitalen Gesellschaft.
+7–9 April, online.

-- Algorithmic media and the becoming ir/rational of affect.
+Algorithmic media and the becoming ir/rational of affect.
 A book review.
-In: SFB Affective Societies Blog, October 2021.
+SFB Affective Societies Blog, October 2021.

 with Medeiros, D.: The affective economy of anxiety or how the German far right capitalizes on Covid-19.
 SFB Affective Societies Blog, September 2020.